-Looking across both sectors, while it is clear where many companies fall once you start dividing them up across these new sector boundaries there are exceptions.
+Looking across both sectors, while it is clear where many companies fall once you start dividing them up across these new sector boundaries, there are exceptions.
 Google, and to a lesser extent Microsoft, fall across both sectors.
-Both are primarily tech but both also own major social med platforms in the form of YouTube an LinkedIn.
-The same is true from the other direction, Facebook, now Meta is so dominant across its multiple platforms that it could be regarded the brand that is primarily responsib for driving its sector's image, but it also expanding into SaaS and B2B software provision.
-How the parent company's brands are affected by their sub-brands presence in another To find out more, please contact: sector remains to be seen, but the carl.phillips@ipsos.com
+Both are primarily tech, but both also own major social media platforms in the form of YouTube and LinkedIn.
+The same is true from the other direction, Facebook, now Meta, is so dominant across its multiple platforms that it could be regarded as the brand that is primarily responsible for driving its sector's image, but it is also expanding into SaaS and B2B software provision.
+How the parent company's brands are affected by their sub-brands presence in another sector remains to be seen, but the lengths taken by all the main firms to make their sub-brands stand separate from the parent brand (except on investor calls) indicates that the risks of brands cross-contamination are already being factored in.
+For instance, Google, a tech firm, will want to avoid being judged against criteria and expectations more commonly applied to YouTube, a social media one.
+Clarity of brand positioning, as the two sectors diverge, is going to be critical over the coming years for those companies exposed to both sides of it.